I am back from San Diego.

 Tyler Bramlett: The biggest mistake that I saw was the lack of progression.
 I’ve started picturing myself in this progressive mindset, this progressive movement thing and it is originally based around the progressive movement technology.

-And if you guys don’t know what progressive movement is, basically what I am talking about is there are some foundational movements, I am sure we are going to this in the future but let’s just take the squat for example right now, you should really know how to squat with your bodyweight well before you add a dumbbell or a barbell or a dynamic movement like a jump or you start doing unilateral variations like lunges, right?
+And if you guys don’t know what progressive movement is, basically what I am talking about is there are some foundational movements, I am sure we are going to this in the future but let’s just take the squat for example right now, you should really know how to squat with your body weight well before you add a dumbbell or a barbell or a dynamic movement like a jump or you start doing unilateral variations like lunges, right?

 So if you just go straight to lunges and your squat sucks, then your lunges are going to suck as well.
-And if you go from lunges to one legged squat, then your one legged squat is going to suck.
+And if you go from lunges to one-legged squat, then your one-legged squat is going to suck.
 That’s where we see injuries, pain, dysfunctions, and so on and so forth.

-This progressive movement model started with exercise and since I have been doing interviews like you Rick and I have talked to top experts on diet, mindset up, and stuffs and now I just want to progress and I say holy crap people need a progression for their lifestyle, for their diet, for their mindset, for their exercise, and so that’s what I try to focus on through my articles, videos, and everything.
+This progressive movement model started with exercise and since I have been doing interviews like you Rick and I have talked to top experts on diet, mindset up, and stuff and now I just want to progress and I say holy crap people need a progression for their lifestyle, for their diet, for their mindset, for their exercise, and so that’s what I try to focus on through my articles, videos, and everything.

-If I recall John Berardi that day, who’s one of the top nutrition experts in the world, his entire whole model is now based upon progression which is instead of giving you a diet that’s like you are going to go from your crappy diet that makes you fat, sick, and tired to this diet that is going to make you feel better.
+If I recall John Berardi that day, who’s one of the top nutrition experts in the world, his entire whole model is now based upon progression which is instead of giving you a diet that’s like you are going to go from the crappy diet that makes you fat, sick, and tired to this diet that is going to make you feel better.